 After a while, my dad would grab the kitchen timer from on top of the stove, set it for 20 minutes, and then leave the kitchen.
 If the timer went off and there was still food on my brothers’ plates, they would be in big trouble.

 I often think of discipline being like Dad’s timer.
 It’s the kind of negative reinforcement that gets us to do something because it’s “good for us.”
 And self-discipline?
 That’s even worse.
 Because there’s no one telling us what to do besides ourselves.
 There’s no buzzer, only the sound of our own internal dialogue.

 Whether we like it or not, being a disciple or a follower of Jesus requires self-discipline.
 In fact, as James Eldred writes in A Depth of Insight: One Man’s Discipleship with Christ, discipleship and discipline are intricately related: “You can’t have one without the other.”

-The first step in becoming Jesus’ disciple is believing that He is the Son of God and that He died for us.
+The first step in becoming Jesus’ disciple is believing that he is the Son of God,that he died for us. rose again and is now set over every authority.
 But it’s not the only step.
-After we believe, certain things are required: namely, to become like Christ.
-We need to pursue Him with our whole lives.
+After we believe, certain things are required: namely, to become like Christ through the Spirit.
+We need to pursue him wholeheartedly.

 Paul writes this in Galatians 5:22-25:

 “The fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things there is no law.
 Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 Since we live by the Spirit, let us keep in step with the Spirit.”